What Left-Liberal-Democrat (DNC) vs. Right-Conservative-Republican (RNC) believe and stand for

 4. Atheism and Religious tolerance

-In 2019, Democrats moved to omit “One Nation Under God” from congressional proceedings.
-Republicans, on the other hand, want to continue the religious tradition of America found in the U.S. constitution, where the Bible is part of governance.
+In 2019, a group of Democrats moved to omit “One Nation Under God” from congressional proceedings.
+Some Republicans, on the other hand, want to continue and recognize the “faith tradition” found in the Declaration of Independence and state constitutions.

 5. Voting Rights

 In 2021 Democrat speaker Pelosi endorsed the ‘Voting Rights Bill.
-Earlier, her constituent proposed lowering the voting age to minors as young as 16 years old.
+Earlier, her constituent proposed lowering the voting age to minors as young as 16.
 Republicans opposed the proposal.